climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 ~hint Tell me More!
 - By adding this reverse block, we are enabling the electric car to back away from obstacles, providing it with a better strategy to avoid getting stuck.
 - Don’t see the change in your code?
 Don’t forget to download the updated code by plugging in your micro:bit.

-- Remember just in case leave the breakout off when connected to your computer. hint~
+hint~

 ```blocks